rodrigofontesdev/pizza/README.md

 ### Manage orders

 Visit the `/orders` route, filter orders by status or other criteria, click on the left-side icon to see the order details or click the right-side action buttons to manage the statuses.

+## How to Test

+In this application unit tests are built with [Vitest](https://github.com/vitest-dev/vitest), [Testing Library](https://github.com/testing-library/react-testing-library) and [Happy Dom](https://github.com/capricorn86/happy-dom).
+On the other hand, E2E tests are built with [Playwright](https://github.com/microsoft/playwright) and [Mock Service Worker](https://github.com/mswjs/msw).

+To run the unit tests, open the front-end console and type: `npm run test`

+> [!NOTE]
+> Inside the tested components you can find a file with `.spec.tsx` extension, these files are located closest as possible to the target component.

+To run end-to-end tests, first start the app in test mode by running `npm run dev:test` in the console.
+Once the app is mocked, open a new terminal and run `npx playwright test` for CI execution or `npx playwright test --ui` for the Playwright interface.

+> [!NOTE]
+> Inside `/src/api/mocks` you can find the mocks for the API.
+And inside `/test` are located the end-to-end tests.

 ## I've Learned